Introduction: Lego Mindstorms FLL Robot and Classroom Engineering Projects

 - A flat panel for pushing the blocks

-- 2 angled mechanisms for the crane mission
+- 1 angled wedge for the crane mission

 - A long rod piece for the elevator mission

-The next steps will go in depth for each of the attachments
+The next steps will go in depth of each of the missions we have done.

 Step 10: Robot Reset